2005 NFL season: Television

 This was the eighth and final year under the league's broadcast contracts with ABC, CBS, Fox, and ESPN to televise Monday Night Football, the AFC package, the NFC package, and Sunday Night Football, respectively.

-This also marked the final season that ABC held the rights to televise Monday Night Football after thirty-six years of airing the series.
-When the TV contracts were renewed, the rights to broadcast Monday Night Football were awarded to Disney-owned corporate sibling ESPN.
-NBC won the rights to televise Sunday Night Football, marking the first time that the network broadcast NFL games since Super Bowl XXXII in 1998.
-Meanwhile, CBS and Fox renewed their television contracts to the AFC and the NFC packages, respectively.
+While CBS and Fox renewed their television contracts to the AFC and the NFC packages, respectively, 2005 marked the final season that ABC held the exclusive rights to televise Monday Night Football.
+When the television contracts were renewed, the rights to broadcast MNF were awarded to Disney-owned corporate sibling ESPN.
+NBC then won the rights to televise Sunday Night Football, marking the first time that NBC broadcast NFL games since Super Bowl XXXII in 1998.
+While the NFL had indicated that it wanted SNF to become the new night for its marquee game, ABC declined to renew, citing that it had lost millions of dollars on the MNF despite generating high ratings, and ABC wanted to continue airing the television series Desperate Housewives on Sunday nights.
+ABC would not air an NFL game again until they began simulcasting ESPN's Wild Card playoff game in January 2016.

 Cris Collinsworth left Fox to sit out the 2005 season before joining NBC as a studio analyst the following year, leaving Fox's lead broadcasting team of Joe Buck and Troy Aikman in a two-man booth.